Solar energy in NSW

 NSW is a leader in the development of large-scale solar projects.
 These solar farms support jobs and investment in regional NSW, help to diversify the State’s energy mix and drive down costs for future large-scale solar developments.

-There are seven major operating large-scale solar farms in NSW.
+There are 16 major operating large-scale solar farms in NSW.
 Solar farms use the same technology as rooftop solar systems, but on a larger scale.

 NSW households and businesses are also seeing the benefits of solar.